lauraweindorf/art-shop/README.md

 ### Prerequisites

-Please make sure you've already installed ganache-cli, Truffle and enabled MetaMask extension in your browser.
+Install Truffle, Ganache (or optionally ganache-cli) and enabled the MetaMask extension in your browser.
+See info below for the versions used by this project.

 ### Installing